I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 All the other living labyrinths in the world are in nations the Southern Allies are at war with.

-Not to mention there are only three of them around to begin with.
+Not to mention there are only four of them around to begin with.

 Which is why we're so grateful for this opportunity.
 It's so much different to map a living system than it is to map a fossil.